KingslayerKyle/T7LuaRepo/README.md

 If you’d like to contribute, feel free to submit a pull request.
 All contributions will be credited.

-#### Guidelines for Contributions
+### Guidelines for Contributions

 You are welcome to make improvements, **but do not alter the core functionality** of the files.
 Contributions should focus on cleaning up the decompilation and restoring the files as closely as possible to the original source code.

 Acceptable changes include:

-- Fixing errors introduced by the decompiler (e.g., in conditions or loops).
+- Correcting issues introduced by the decompiler (commonly found in conditions, loops, or logic flow).
+- Maintaining the same style and formatting as the decompiler output - including indentation, spacing, and argument layout.
+This ensures all rebuilt files remain consistent and in line with the existing ones.
 - Renaming variables to meaningful names, preferably using the original developer-style variable names.
-- For reference, the **PS4 Alpha & Beta** sections of this repository contain examples of early files with well-preserved variable names to guide your work.
+- For reference, the **PS4 Alpha, Beta, Playtest** sections of this repository contain examples of files with well-preserved variable names to guide your work.

 #### UI Element References